Signature Smoked Meatloaf

 Step #1: Prepare Your Smoker

 Are you ready for one of the most savory and moist meatloaf recipes to date?
-If you are, get out there and prepare your smoker and preheat your pit to 245 degrees!
+If you are, get out there and prepare your charcoal grill or smoker and preheat your pit to 245 degrees!
 I used Hickory wood pellets for this one, which is what I'd recommend you use, as well, for that great smoky effect.
 To learn more about different kinds of wood check out “5 Things You Must Know To Use Wood Chips For Smoking”!
+You can use an electric smoker, too, just make sure to follow the instructions.

 Step #2: Get the Meatloaf Ready

 We've made it to the meat.
-To get started, put all six pounds of your 80/20 ground beef meat into a large mixing bowl.
-Then, in a separate, medium mixing bowl, beat together the four eggs, Worcestershire, Rosemary, Thyme, coarse ground black pepper, and no-salt Heinz ketchup.
+To get started, put all six pounds of your 80/20 ground meat into a large bowl.
+Then, in a separate, medium mixing bowl, beat together the four eggs, Worcestershire, Rosemary, Thyme, coarse ground black pepper, and a cup ketchup.

-When you've got that mixture thoroughly combined, pour it over your meat in the large mixing bowl.
+When you've got that meat mixture thoroughly combined, pour it over your meat in the large bowl.
 After you've got it all in the bowl, add the chopped red onion, green bell pepper, mushrooms, sun-dried tomatoes, garlic, and parmesan cheese.
-Now it's time to get down and dirty with the meat.
+Now it's time to get down and dirty with the meatloaf mixture.
 I really enjoy this part.

 Use latex, food-grade gloves and mix up the meat with your hands.
 Don't be afraid to really get in there.
 After all, you want to make sure the spices and flavors get deep into the meat.
 Marry them together in holy matrimony so they can end up as one, beautifully delicious loaf.
 If only real marriage ended in meatloaf.